Live Chat Now

 FAQs: MBA in Entrepreneurship

-An MBA in Entrepreneurship is a type of graduate business degree that teaches you how to start your own business while also helping you develop high-level business administration skills.
+An MBA with an Entrepreneurship Specialization is a type of graduate business degree that teaches you how to start your own business while also helping you develop high-level business administration skills.

-How challenging a subject can depend on the individual, but in general, earning an MBA in Entrepreneurship should be no more difficult than earning any other MBA degree.
-Those who study hard and put in the appropriate amount of time and effort should be fully capable of completing the course expectations and effectively growing their skillset.
+The degree of challenge involved in any subject can depend on the individual, but in general, earning an MBA Specialization in Entrepreneurship should be no more difficult than earning any other MBA degree.
+If you study hard and put in the appropriate amount of time and effort, you should be fully capable of completing the course expectations and effectively growing your skillset.

-Depending on the school, the program and whether you choose a full- or part-time schedule, an MBA degree can take anywhere between two and four years to complete.
-At DeVry, you can earn your Master's Degree in Business Administration with a Specialization in Entrepreneurship in as little as 2 years + 8 months**—or even more quickly with qualifying transfer credits.
+At DeVry, you can earn your Master's Degree in Business Administration with a Specialization in Entrepreneurship in as little as 2 years + 8 months2—or even more quickly with qualifying transfer credits.

-No, you do not need an MBA in order to become an entrepreneur, though it can help.
-Because an entrepreneur works for themselves, you can become one with any level of education.
-However, the skills you learn during an MBA in Entrepreneurship program can help you understand what it takes to successfully start and run a business, including skills such as marketing, budgeting, project management and more.
+No, you do not need an MBA or business school education to become an entrepreneur, but an MBA degree can help you understand what it takes to successfully start and run entrepreneurial ventures, including business skills such as marketing, budgeting, project management, understanding how to gain access to capital and more.

 That depends on you!
 Entrepreneurship has the potential to be a rewarding career path for those with ambition and perseverance.
-Beyond the possible financial outcomes, an entrepreneur can enjoy other perks such as setting their own schedule, independence and personal growth which are some of the key reasons people choose to start their own businesses.
+Beyond the possible financial outcomes, an entrepreneur may enjoy other perks such as setting your own schedule, independence and personal growth which are some of the key reasons people choose to start their own businesses.

 Academic Catalog